elisa97/Taskmanager/README.md

 * ***Tasks***
     Tasks will appear in a list below the *Project Overview* Every Task:
-    * has a checkbutton on the left, which mark the Task as *done*, or *unprocessed* if un-checked again
+    * has a checkbutton on the left, which marks the Task as *done*, or *unprocessed* if un-checked again
     * the name of the task
     * a checkbutton to show the notes of the Task **Please just check this button on 1 Task at the same time!**
     * a button *edit*, which makes appear a new window, where the Task name, notes and priority can be edited and saved
-    * a button *delete*, which deletes the Task unrecoverable
+    * a button *delete*, which unrecoverably deletes the Task
     * a color, if the *priority* isn't *none*:
         * red, if the priority is high
         * yellow, if the priority is medium